 In some ways, the health system will feel very familiar, yet bizarre, to Brits.
 In the UK, you can walk into an optician, but have to wait months to see a dentist.
 In Luxembourg, you can walk into a dentist, but have to wait months to see an optician.

 Menus are always available in French.
 English language translations aren’t so common away from the tourist traps—which reminds me, avoid Place d’Armes; IMHO, most of its restaurants are sh**e.
+Perhaps that’s the place to find microwaved pastry!

 It’s often best to talk with the staff, although one problem is working out which language to use.
 If the cuisine isn’t a giveaway, then you might have to swap waiters before you can find a language in common: no language is guaranteed.
 For example, one of my favourite restaurants is the Bosso in the Luxembourg Grund.
 It has Luxembourgish cuisine, but half the waiters don’t speak the language.
 I’ve been served by a Russian waiter who also speaks Spanish and English, a Brazilian waiter who also speaks French, and so on.
 Again, don’t worry if you’re monolingual English, there will always be someone to serve you.